 Troubleshooting:

 Before we begin, it is important to note that the single biggest contributing factor to western blot success is the quality of the primary antibody.
+Antibodies that are not properly validated and lack specificity will generate a poor signal or result in multiple bands on a blot, some of which are nonspecific.
+This can be the cause of misleading results and uncertainty as to whether you are detecting the correct protein or not.

-Antibodies from Cell Signaling Technology are produced and thoroughly validated in-houseThe western blots we show on every product web page are performed in a number of cell lines and tissue samplesWe treat cells with growth factors, chemical activators or inhibitors, or siRNA to induce or inhibit expression.
-We also confirm phospho-specificity by using phosphatase treatments.
+This is why we take antibody validation seriously.
+Antibodies from Cell Signaling Technology are produced and thoroughly validated in-house.
+The western blots we show on every product web page are performed in a number of cell lines and tissue samples with varying expression levels known from the literature.
+First we ensure that the banding pattern corresponds to the molecular weight(s) for the protein described in the literature.
+We also treat cells with growth factors, chemical activators or inhibitors, or siRNA to induce or inhibit expression to verify whether bands can be induced or knocked down appropriately.
+We also confirm phospho-specificity by using phosphatase treatments that should eliminate all signal.
+Using all of these controls, we at CST convince ourselves first that we are providing you with the most specific and sensitive antibody possible for western blotting before we release it.
+We hope this careful validation will allow you in turn to be confident in your results and to quickly get to a publication quality western blot.

 CST recommends always using a positive and negative control with each experiment.
 CST scientists have compiled a useful Controls Table that can be used as a starting point for many of our phospho-antibodies.
 Control cell extracts are also available.
+These will help identify any potential problem with the technique and serve as a valuable tool for potential troubleshooting.

 [Display controls table web page]